 The California ’50s set is perfect not just for blues, but for a variety of other genres.
 It’s among the best Strat pickups for blues from Seymour Duncan, as well as single-coil pickups in general.

-If you want to secure a rich sound and save a few bucks, we recommend checking out Fender’s Tex-Mex series.
-These fellas can be yours for around $70 and they’re worth every penny.
+If you want to secure a rich sound and save some money, we recommend checking out Fender’s Tex-Mex series.
+These fellas can be yours for pretty cheap and they’re worth every penny.